redkite-labs/redkitecms-docs/book/install-alphalemoncms.rst

     http://localhost/alcms.php/backend/en/index

-to start using AlphaLemonCMS.
+to start using RedKite CMS.

 Installing using the web interface
 ----------------------------------

-To start AlphaLemon CMS installation, simply point your browser at:
+To start RedKite CMS installation, simply point your browser at:

 .. code-block:: text